Waun Ki Hong: Leadership and service

-Hong has played a role in shaping public policy in the United States through his service as chair of the Prevention, Clinical and Therapeutic Subcommittee for the National Cancer Institute (NCI) External Board of Scientific Advisors (BSA); the NCI Translational Research Working Group (TRWG); the U.S. FDA Oncologic Drug Advisory Committee (ODAC); and as chair of the Subcommittee of Clinical Investigations for the National Cancer Advisory Board (NCAB).
+In addition to his AACR roles, Hong served on the American Society of Clinical Oncology Board of Directors from 2006 to 2009, as chair of the Prevention, Clinical and Therapeutic Subcommittee for the National Cancer Institute (NCI) External Board of Scientific Advisors (BSA), the NCI Translational Research Working Group (TRWG), the U.S. FDA Oncologic Drug Advisory Committee (ODAC), and as chair of the Subcommittee of Clinical Investigations for the National Cancer Advisory Board (NCAB).
+He was also a member of the National Academy of Medicine and a Fellow of the American College of Physicians.